 North Texas Eye Research Institute (NTERI)

 NTERI is dedicated to preserving vision and curing eye disease by using basic research, clinical research and medical education of clinicians and scientists to improve treatment of glaucoma, age-related macular degeneration, diabetic retinopathy and other vision disorders.

 The ORC is the national center focusing on clinical efficacy and mechanisms of osteopathic manipulation and on osteopathic health services and policy by performing systematic reviews, analyzing population-based surveys and conducting cost-effectiveness studies.

 Texas Prevention Institute (TPI)

-The Texas Prevention Institute is dedicated to conducting innovative translational research focusing on primary care and chronic disease prevention.
+The Texas Prevention Institute is dedicated to conducting innovative translational research and community-based participatory research focusing on primary care and chronic disease prevention.
 It is composed of the Center for Community Health, the Primary Care Research Center and the Texas Center for Health Disparities.

 This page last modified January 30, 2013